-The diagnosis should be considered in patients with unexplained subacute or chronic cough and dyspnea.
-Diagnosis requires HRCT and always requires confirmation by surgical lung biopsy.
-NSIP is a diagnosis of exclusion that requires careful clinical review for possible alternative disorders, in particular connective tissue disorders, hypersensitivity pneumonitis, and drug toxicity.
+The diagnosis of nonspecific interstitial pneumonia should be considered in patients with unexplained subacute or chronic cough and dyspnea.
+Diagnosis requires HRCT and always requires confirmation by lung biopsy.
+NSIP is a diagnosis of exclusion that requires careful clinical review for possible alternative disorders, in particular systemic rheumatic disorders, hypersensitivity pneumonitis, and drug toxicity.

-Many patients respond to treatment with corticosteroids, with or without immunosuppressive drugs (eg, azathioprine, mycophenolate mofetil, cyclophosphamide).
 Prognosis seems to depend most on the degree of fibrosis found during surgical lung biopsy.
-In patients with primarily cellular disease, almost all patients survive at least 10 yr.
-However, with increasing fibrosis, survival worsens and in some series median survival for fibrotic NSIP is 3 to 5 yr.
+Almost all patients with primarily cellular disease survive at least 10 years.
+However, with increasing fibrosis, survival worsens.

-Exclude connective tissue disorders (particularly systemic sclerosis and polymyositis/dermatomyositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.
+Exclude systemic rheumatic disorders (particularly systemic sclerosis and autoimmune myositis), drug-induced lung injury, and hypersensitivity pneumonitis and do surgical lung biopsy.

-Treat with corticosteroids, with or without immunosuppressive drugs (eg, azathioprine, mycophenolate mofetil, cyclophosphamide).
+Treat with corticosteroids, with or without other immunosuppressive drugs (eg, azathioprine, mycophenolate, cyclophosphamide).

 Prognosis is worse if biopsy shows more fibrosis.